jceipek/jceipek.github.com/content/projects/makingFasterSystems/index.md

 The parts of each core that perform addition are the execution units. ![](/projects/makingfastersystems/die_shot_journey.png)If the execution units already have the numbers to add loaded, addition can be really fast.
 If they don't, they have to fetch them from the L1 data cache.
 If the L1 cache doesn't have the numbers, they have to fetch them from the L2 cache.
 If the L2 cache doesn't have the numbers, they have to fetch them from the L3 cache, which, on this chip, is shared across all 4 cores.
 If the L3 cache doesn't have the data, they have to fetch them from main memory.
 Each of these involves a longer and longer physical distance, and the data has to physically travel to where it is needed.
 Physics is a hard constraint that can't be ignored.
 Remember that nothing is faster than light.

-Let's put these distances into perspective.
-Here I've slowed down the operations by a factor of 1 billion so that 1 nanosecond takes 1 second of real time.
+Let's put these distances into perspective with a race.
+When you click play in the following video, the blue boxes will move from left to right.
+If they moved at their regular speeds, you wouldn't be able their speeds apart, so I've slowed everything down 1 billion times so that 1 second in the video corresponds to 1 nanosecond of real time.
+Can you guess how long main memory access will take?
+What about accessing an NVMe drive (which is faster than a hard drive or SSD)?

+<video controls style="width:100%;" src="/projects/makingfastersystems/MakingFasterSystemsRace.mp4"></video>

+To keep the video short, I've summarized all the results in this table:

 | Activity | Actual Time | Scaled |
 |--------------|-----------|------------|